brytonh/brytonh.github.io/_posts/2021-01-23-4-Label-Stack.md

 Hmm, there's that super informative next-hop unusable error.
 Maybe this is somehow related to the greater-than-3-label feat we have accomplished?

 If you check out this <a href="https://www.juniper.net/documentation/en_US/junos/topics/reference/configuration-statement/maximum-labels-edit-interfaces-unit-family-mpls.html" target="_blank">link</a> you will blatantly see that the default stack depth is 3.
-Let's change this to 4 and see if we this resolves.
+Let's change this to 4 and see if we get this resolved.

 ```
 root@PE1# show | compare